Man Killed in New Belarus Protests Over Disputed Election - The Moscow Times

 "We recorded calls from abroad.
 There were calls from Poland, Britain and the Czech Republic, they were directing our — forgive me — sheep," Lukashenko said.

-Thousands took to the streets of Minsk and other cities on Sunday night to denounce the vote, sparking clashes with members of law enforcement.
+Thousands took to the streets in cities across Belarus on Sunday night to denounce the vote, sparking clashes with members of law enforcement.

-Shocking images released by pro-opposition media and posted online showed police firing stun grenades and rubber bullets into the crowds and a police van ramming into the demonstration and running down a protester.
+Images released by pro-opposition media showed police firing stun grenades and rubber bullets into the crowds and a police van ramming into the demonstration and running down a protester.

 Young protesters were seen covered in blood, lying immobile on the ground or being dragged away by police.